Horse Sale or Purchase Agreements

 - Discuss the purchase with a knowledgeable friend

-- Arrangements about deposit,
+- Arrangements about deposit

-- A trial period, and
+- A trial period

-- Public Liability insurance cover
+- Public liability insurance cover

 If you are selling a horse, it’s important to find out whether you are a business seller or private seller.